hchockarprasad/bmdjango/README.md

 ## By

-An alien disguised as human
+An alien disguised as a human